 - Plantain: Chew up a fresh plantain leaf.
 If you’re too sore to chew, use the other side of your mouth.
 Once the leaf is macerated a bit apply it to the problem area and hold in place.

-- Cayenne Pepper: Make a paste with cayenne pepper and water.
+- Cayenne Pepper: Make a paste with cayenne pepper and water and pack the tooth and gum with the mixture.

 - Black Pepper: You can use this full strength or make a mix of pepper and salt.